Binding webs

 Community Restrict Gifts

 Exert your Mind and spend an Action.
-Select a target within 300 feet.
-Roll Perception + Alertness at Difficulty 6. the target may resist by rolling Mind at Difficulty 7.
+Select a Location within 300 feet.
+Roll Dexterity + Athletics at Difficulty 6.
+All targets within 20 feet of the chosen Location may resist by rolling Mind at Difficulty 7.

 Your bindings affect intangible beings like ghosts.